DataNext27/TouchPortal_SteelSeriesGG/README.md

    - Default: Muted,Unmuted
    - How To Use: {Muted Text},{Unmuted Text} (the "," is required)
    - Note: Just for customize state in button text
- - Redirection States Names
+ - Mix States Names
    - Values: text
-   - Default: Enabled,Disabled
+   - Default: Activated,Deactivated
    - How To Use: {Enabled Text},{Disabled Text} (the "," is required)
    - Note: Just for customize state in button text
  - Audience Monitoring States Names